 From freedom fighter to social worker

-Before she was the secretary at Comite de Reconstruccion, she was a radio operator on the frontlines of El Salvador’s civil war, fighting on the side of the rebels.
+Before he was the secretary at Comite de Reconstruccion, he was a radio operator on the frontlines of El Salvador’s civil war, fighting on the side of the rebels.
 When Gilles-Philippe Pagé travelled to El Salvador for his IDS Co-op placement in 2004/05, he found himself surrounded by people like this receptionista at the local organization where he worked.
 People who had once rebelled against the government were now peacefully integrated into the country’s democratic system and civil society.

 Pagé worked with local subsistence farmers to increase crop yields and reduce soil erosion, a role that took him into rural areas where he met farmers who had been rebel operatives in the civil war.
 Walking two or three hours from the road to get to these farms meant that Pagé was often invited to spend the night.
 These nights were spent drinking coffee and listening to their stories of the conflict and the transition to peace.